17 Reasons To Go Interactive In 2021

 2. Top of mind recognition for brand recall: Building on the enhanced memorability earned from any interactive experience is the lasting recall impact within key consumer personas for your brand.
 Interactive video brings more depth to any video content and has the power to leave lasting impressions on its viewers.

-As put by WIREWAX Co-founder Dan Garraway earlier this month for FEED Magazine, “When people touch, they remember, and that experience has a far greater impact.”
+As put by WIREWAX Co-founder Dan Garraway to FEED Magazine, “When people touch, they remember, and that experience has a far greater impact.”

 3. Performance-based on behaviour: Interactive delivers metrics based on behavioural insights portrayed directly from your audience, meaning you get to know your viewers better than you know yourself.
 This data exchange leverages information accessible in a zero-party data economy.
 WIREWAX dove into this core power of interactive in a recent presentation at Digital Marketing World Forum in NYC.